No 3 Commando

 Hamilton Burgh Police

 Thomas Campbell from Blantyre was a Hamilton Burgh Police Officer who volunteered for the Commandos as part of the Police Intakes to the Commando Depot (Commando Basic Training Centre), Achnacarry.
-Commando service included No.3 Commando and 62 Commando (S.S.R.F.).
+Service included No.3 Commando and 62 Commando (S.S.R.F.).

 CARDOZO, Edward Albert